Account Services

 1. Scheme responsible for the protection of your eligible deposit

 Your eligible deposit is covered by a statutory Deposit Guarantee Scheme.
-If insolvency of your bank, building society or credit union should occur, your eligible deposits would be repaid up to £85,000 by the Deposit Guarantee Scheme.
+If insolvency of your bank, building society or credit union should occur, with effect from 1st December, 2025; your eligible deposits would be repaid up to £120,000 by the Deposit Guarantee Scheme.

 2. General limit of protection

 If a covered deposit is unavailable because a bank, building society or credit union is unable to meet its financial obligations, depositors are repaid by a Deposit Guarantee Scheme.
-This repayment covers at maximum £85,000 per bank, building society or credit union.
+With effect from 1st December, 2025; this repayment covers at maximum £120,000 per bank, building society or credit union.
 This means that all eligible deposits at the same bank, building society or credit union are added up in order to determine the coverage level.
-If, for instance a depositor holds a savings account with £80,000 and a current account with £20,000, he or she will only be repaid £85,000.
+If, for instance a depositor holds a savings account with £80,000 and a current account with £50,000, he or she will only be repaid £120,000.

-In some cases eligible deposits which are categorised as “temporary high balances” are protected above £85,000 for six months after the amount has been credited or from the moment when such eligible deposits become legally transferable.
+In some cases eligible deposits which are categorised as "temporary high balances" are with effect from 1st December, 2025 protected above £1,400,000 for six months after the amount has been credited or from the moment when such eligible deposits become legally transferable.
 These are eligible deposits connected with certain events including:

 More information can be obtained under www.fscs.org.uk.